shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

   * **Latitude**
   * **Longitude**
-* Hovering over a blockage shows blockage details (e.g., name + radius if available).
+* Hovering over a blockage shows blockage details (name and radius).
 * Tooltips disappear when the cursor moves away.

 <p>